Leh-Ladakh Road TRip

 Hanle - Tso Moriri (Alt.
 14,800 - 14,840 ft.)

-From Hanle we will be going to Tso Moriri, also known as the Mountain Lake.
+From Hanle, we will be going to Tso Moriri, also known as Mountain Lake.
 It is located at an altitude of 15,075 feet.
 The lake is surrounded by high mountains.
 To reach Tso Moriri, you will have to reach Karzok first.
-Here we will have our night stay.
+Here we will spend our night in Homestay.

 Our Route: Hanle – Loma Bend – Nyoma – Mahe Bridge – Sumdo – Karzok (Total distance 150 km)

-After capturing some photos of this picturesque Lake, we will start our return journey towards Debring.
+After capturing some photos of this picturesque Lake, we will start our return journey towards Pang.
 We will be passing through one more beautiful lake called Tso Kar & Thukje Monastery.
-And we’ll try to reach Pang or Debring for our night stay.
-Both are located on Leh-Manali highway.
+And we’ll try to reach Pang for our night stay.
+Pang is located on the Leh-Manali highway.

 Return route (Manali to Mumbai)

-From Manali we will start our return journey for Mumbai.
+From Manali, we will start our return journey to Mumbai.
 But, we will not be following the same route from which we used earlier.
-While returning we will try explore each & every popular places coming on the way.
+While returning we will try to explore each & every popular place coming on the way.
 Our entire return route is given below.
 (Total Distance 2785 Km)

 Budget for Leh-Ladakh road trip

 Budget is a very important part of every trip.
 Especially, for a long road trip.
 Yes, this trip is going to take more than 25 days.
-Because, we will be staying one or more days at every major location like, Ahmadabad, Jaipur, Delhi, Srinagar, etc. So, I am giving my tentative budget for this entire trip, including Petrol, Stay, food, bike maintenance, etc. (rates given below are based on Jan-2022. prices are Subject to change)
+Because, we will be staying one or more days at every major location like Ahmadabad, Jaipur, Delhi, Srinagar, etc. So, I am giving my tentative budget for this entire trip, including Petrol, Stay, food, bike maintenance, etc. (rates given below are based on Jan-2022. prices are Subject to change)

-Above prices are given as per my calculations, it may vary from person to person.
-The prices mentioned above are excluding Bike, Accessories, Riding Gears, Camera gears, etc. You can choose them as per your choice & budget.
+The above prices are given as per my calculations, it may vary from person to person.
+The prices mentioned above are excluding Bikes, Accessories, Riding gear, Camera gear, etc. You can choose them as per your choice & budget.